heleaf/isometrism/README.md

 ![test](https://i.imgur.com/hClwi7B.jpg)

-Users can create an isometric room, add furniture, then ‘step inside’ and look around as if they are standing inside the room.
+Create an isometric room, add furniture, then ‘step inside’ and look around.

 TO RUN: run `main`, which has the following dependencies:
 - `threedimfunctions`